symfoni/buidler-react-boilerplate/README.md

 }
 ```

-Note that the Greeter context both provide you with
+Note that the Greeter context both provides you with

 * a contract which contains all your functions, events and info, and
 * a factory where you can let users quickly deploy new contract instances from the front-end.